Maitree Express: Public perception

-Maitree Express route & operations
+Maitree Express route and operations

 The Maitree Express runs five days a week.
 The train travels around 400 km to reach Dhaka from Kolkata.
 Earlier there were two stops for immigration checks in Kolkata and Dhaka.
 One in Gede on the Indian side and the other in Dorshona on the Bangladeshi side.
 Since November 2017 immigration and customs are completed at Dhaka and Kolkata.
 This has reduced travel time by two and half hours.

 It takes around 8 hours 50 minutes to cover the entire stretch.
 The entire stretch is covered by broad-gauge diesel locomotives.
 A change of crew and locomotives takes place at Dorshona in Bangladesh.
 There are two major river crossings, the 100 year old Hardinge Bridge over the Padma River and the Bangabandhu Bridge over the Jamuna River.
 Both river crossings occur in Bangladesh.
-Since Pahela Boishak 2017 (পহেলা বৈশাখ), 14 April 2017, all coaches have been changed to air conditioned LHB coach thus enhancing the travel experience.
+Since Pahela Boishakh 2017 (পহেলা বৈশাখ), 14 April 2017, all coaches have been changed to air conditioned LHB coach thus enhancing the travel experience.
 From February 2020 the service was made five days a week, instead of four days a week till then, with additional run with BR Rake every Tuesday and Wednesday from Dhaka and Kolkata respectively.

 Train schedule

 Regular train departures are as follows:

-The train service is very reliable and punctual.
-It starts from Kolkata at 07:15 IST and reaches Dhaka at 16:05 BST the same day.
+The train starts from Kolkata at 07:15 IST and reaches Dhaka at 16:05 BST the same day.
 Similarly, it starts from Dhaka at 08:15 BST and reaches Kolkata at 16:00 IST the same day.
 This train's route does not involve any lengthy ferry-crossing pauses or border checks.
 It is also less costly than the Kolkata to Dhaka air conditioned luxury bus services.
 Terminal points are Dhaka Cantonment and Kolkata (Chitpur) stations respectively.
 While Kolkata is a true terminal station, it is possible to continue by local train onwards to Dhaka's main station in Kamalapur from Dhaka Cantonment station.
 The nearest Metro station from Kolkata is Shyambazar – a distance of 2.0 km.
 There is a public bus terminal right outside Kolkata railway station with connectivity to various parts of the city.

 Frequency

-Earlier, the train run four days a week but in February 2020, the frequency was increased and now the train runs five days a week.
+In February 2020, the train's frequency was increased to five days a week.
 From Kolkata it runs on Monday, Tuesday, Wednesday, Friday and Saturday while the train leaves Dhaka Cantonment on Sunday, Tuesday, Wednesday, Friday and Saturday.